fluencelabs/gitbook-docs/js-sdk/1_concepts.md

 ## Basic concepts

-The main export of the `@fluencelabs/fluence` package is the `FluencePeer` class.
+`@fluencelabs/fluence` package export the `FluencePeer` class.
 This class implements the Fluence protocol for javascript-based environments.
 It provides all the necessary features to communicate with Fluence network namely:

 1. Connectivity with one or many Fluence Node which allows sending particles to and receiving from other Peers
 2. The Peer Id identifying the node in the network